Cholula, Churches, and Volcanoes

 Written by: Mexperience

-Although Cholula is often over-shadowed by the nearby city of Puebla — just six miles away — we’ve chosen to highlight Cholula with its own guide on Mexperience as it offers travelers a unique and distinct travel experience, and one that can compliment a tour of the area that may include the colonial cities of Puebla, Cuernavaca and Veracruz.
-All these places are within easy reach of each other and frequent first-class bus services connect them.
+Although Cholula is often over-shadowed by the nearby city of Puebla — just six miles away — Cholula offers travelers a unique and distinct travel experience, and one that can compliment a tour of the nearby colonial cities of Puebla, Cuernavaca and Veracruz.

 At its zenith, Cholula was the second largest city in the land after Tenochtitlan.
 It is thought to have been an important religious and cultural center at the time.
 The city fell to the Olmecs sometime around 600AD, and again to the Toltecs about three hundred years later.
 By the time Hernan Cortes arrived, during the early part of the 16th Century, the city was under Aztec influence.